Gituser084/hello-world/readme.txt

 This focuses mainly on Git and using GitHub as its remote.

 This repository is built step by step in the tutorial.
-It now includes steps from GitHub.
+It now includes steps from GitHub hello-world.